 If there is one hallmark symptom of unchecked stress, tension is surely that symptom.
-The reason is, when tension is unrelenting, the body can’t rest.
-And as stress builds, we become more and more exhausted simply because there is no break in the cycle of tension that would allow the relaxation necessary for rest that truly recharges and renews.
+And when tension is unrelenting, the body can’t rest.
+So, stress builds, and we become more and more exhausted simply because there is no break in the cycle of tension that would allow the relaxation necessary for rest that truly recharges and renews.
 So, how do we break this cycle and release stress and tension instead?

 I’d like you to recall a time when you were in the company of a person who was really tense.
 What were the signs of that tension?
 A strained facial expression?
 Shoulders up around their ears?
 Now, think of the last time you felt tense.
 What were the physical “symptoms” of the stress you were under?